Peak Heart & Vascular

 Ablation procedure has evolved as an effective way to cure arrhythmia and eliminate medication use.
 The team utilizes the most advanced equipment and ablation technique to cure arrhythmia.
 Some arrhythmias may require a defibrillator implant to prevent sudden cardiac death.

-If your irregular heartbeat is the result of an underlying heart condition, the team at Peak Heart & Vascular can create a custom treatment plan to manage your condition and alleviate symptoms, including arrhythmia, and to prevent stroke, heart failure, and death.
+If your irregular heartbeat is the result of an underlying heart condition, the team at Peak Heart & Vascular can create a custom treatment plan to manage your condition and alleviate symptoms, including arrhythmia, and to prevent a stroke, heart failure, and death.

 Don’t ignore symptoms of an arrhythmia.
 Schedule an evaluation at Peak Heart & Vascular today, online or by phone.